Radcliffe/encyclopedia-of-combinatorial-structures/README.md

   * A sequence of integers: the $n$-th term (counting from 0) is the number of objects of size $n$ defined by the specification.
-    This sequence is computed by the [Maple](https://www.maplesoft.com/products/Maple/) function combstruct[count] which you can use to compute more terms;
+    This sequence is computed by the [Maple](https://www.maplesoft.com/products/Maple/) function combstruct\[count\] which you can use to compute more terms;
   * The generating function of this sequence.
-    When the objects are labelled, exponential generating functions are produced.
+    When the objects are labeled, exponential generating functions are produced.
-    In the unlabelled universe, ordinary generating functions are used.
+    In the unlabeled universe, ordinary generating functions are used.
-    This generating function is obtained with combstruct[gfsolve];
+    This generating function is obtained with combstruct\[gfsolve\];
   * A linear recurrence for $f(n)$, the number of objects of size $n$.
-    In order to obtain this recurrence, it is necessary that the generating function be [holonomic](https://en.wikipedia.org/wiki/Holonomic_function).
-This recurrence is computed by gfun[holexprtodiffeq] and gfun[diffeqtorec];
+    To obtain this recurrence, it is necessary that the generating function be [holonomic](https://en.wikipedia.org/wiki/Holonomic_function).
+This recurrence is computed by gfun\[holexprtodiffeq\] and gfun\[diffeqtorec\];
   * The closed form for these numbers $f(n)$ (computed either by Maple's [rsolve](https://www.maplesoft.com/support/help/Maple/view.aspx?path=rsolve) or by [gfun](https://www.maplesoft.com/support/help/Maple/view.aspx?path=gfun)[ratpolytocoeff]);
   * The first term of the asymptotic expansion of $f(n)$ or $f(n)/n!$ as $n$ tends to infinity.
-    If the objects are unlabelled (ordinary generating functions), these coefficients are the number of objects, otherwise, in the labelled case (exponential generating functions), they are the number of objects divided by $n!$.
-This asymptotic behaviour is computed by [gdev](https://dl.acm.org/doi/10.1145/122520.122521)[equivalent] which you can use to
+    If the objects are unlabeled (ordinary generating functions), these coefficients are the number of objects, otherwise, in the labeled case (exponential generating functions), they are the number of objects divided by $n!$.
+This asymptotic behaviour is computed by [gdev](https://dl.acm.org/doi/10.1145/122520.122521)\[equivalent\] which you can use to
     compute more terms of the expansion;
   * A description of the combinatorial structure;
   * Some references.
 When the sequence $(f(n))$ is in